Gl4ukos/IRONCLAD_THESIS/README.md

 TODO:

     BASELINE:
-        -> !
-BEFORE TESTING HARDWARE: Adsend_speed_by_indexd some system to check for speed and steer value compatibility -> Get a battery & charger
+        -> Get a battery & charger
         -> Solder a switch on the power distributor
+        -> Add some stabilizer on the servo and steer knuckles

         -> Play with speeds-PID params-Lookaheads and trajectory, get some results on the paper